timyatmugo/lighthouse/README.md

 ### [Lighthouse-CI](https://github.com/GoogleChrome/lighthouse-ci)
 - A dashboard of historical report scores
 - Generate lighthouse report via CI.
-- We don't use CI, but we can use a script to trigger manually.
+- We don't use CI, but we can probably use a script to trigger manually.

 ## [Auto-lighthouse](https://github.com/TGiles/auto-lighthouse)
-- a crawling version of the lighthouse
+- a crawling version of the Lighthouse

 ## An additional helpful feature of headless chromium
 - Generate PDF, screenshot, etc.